 The arts and creative expression can be a powerful tool in supporting the rehabilitation process of prisoners and their re-integration back into the community on release.

-Through this service, Jacqui Moyes, Arts in Corrections Advisor, supports:
+Through this service, the Arts in Corrections Advisor:

-- Corrections staff to design and implement effective arts plans for each prison
+- supports Corrections staff to design and implement effective arts plans for each prison

-- Corrections staff and volunteers to design and deliver effective arts projects, activities and events in prisons
+- supports Corrections staff and volunteers so they can design and deliver effective arts projects, activities and events in prisons and in Community Corrections

 This section features news updates, events, opportunities and arts activities in prisons around the country.
 It outlines and profiles the community of people, groups and organisations using the arts to support rehabilitation and reintegration.
 It also provides research, guidelines and information about the role of the arts in Corrections facilities, both in New Zealand and internationally.